Jun-Lizst/icSHAPE-pipe/README.md

 	export PATH=[icSHAPE-pipe]/bin:$PATH
 	```

 2. If your operation system is based on Linux, skip this step.
+The executable files have been static compiled.
 	1. Compile PsBL library

 		```bash